beos33/noxasense/docs/api.md

 ## Deployment

 - Deployed via Vercel inside `apps/api` folder
-- Uses API file routing to expose `/api/track`
+- Uses API file routing to expose `/api/track` and `/api/track/session`
-- Works without extra `vercel.json` configuration
+- CORS and caching configured via `vercel.json`

 ## Notes

-- No validation or rate limiting included (yet)
-- For production, consider adding:
+- Each endpoint handles its specific data type independently
+- Session data is sent only when a new session is created
+- Pageview data is sent when the user leaves the page
+- All endpoints are public but require valid payload structure
+- Consider implementing:
-  - Schema validation for session and pageview data
+  - Schema validation for payloads
   - Rate limiting per application_id
   - RLS policies in Supabase
   - Error logging with monitoring tools
-- Each session is tied to an `application_id` for multi-app support
-- Pageviews are linked to sessions via `session_id`
-- CORS is configured to accept requests from all origins